 Kuttu flour is derived from buckwheat.
 Usually, black buckwheat flour is used to make these Kuttu Aloo Parathas.
 I used hulled buckwheat as that’s what I had at home.
 It has warming properties hence its consumption with yogurt balances out the warm potency of this food.
 In fact, in areas of severe cold, it is regularly consumed as it helps in keeping the body warm internally.

 Buckwheat is a great source of high quality, easily digestible protein and the eight essential amino acids.
 Being gluten-free, it’s suitable for those with wheat allergies.
 The high content of B vitamin and magnesium in buckwheat promotes cardiovascular health.
-Being rich in dietary fiber, it helps control blood sugar, aids in digestion and building lean muscle mass.
+Being rich in dietary fibre, it helps control blood sugar, aids in digestion and building lean muscle mass.
 Enough reason for us to include kuttu ka atta/buckwheat flour in our daily diet!

 Buckwheat flour spoils easily so should be bought in small quantities and refrigerated for longer shelf life.